 A versatile room, this space is used for a variety of classes, gallery space and small groups.
 Located on the 2nd level of the Studio Building, this small gallery space has a half bathroom, small kitchenette area, and track lighting for gallery exhibits.
 It can be set up for any kind of media use and is ideal for a small, intimate group.

 Accepting proposals for artists seeking mini-shows.
 Contact firstname.lastname@example.org

 One of the only eco-friendly print studios in the Midwest, this inspiring space has incredible natural light and views of the harbor.

-The studio contains one 40"x 72" Takach etching press and one Vandercook Number 4 proof press, UV light box, copper etching facility, paper drying rack, cutter and soaking trays, and an assorment of tools and brayers.
+The studio contains one 40"x 72" Takach etching press and one Vandercook Number 4 proof press, UV Exposure Unit and light box, copper etching facility, paper soaking station, drying rack, cutter, venthood for aquatint, and an assorment of tools and brayers.

 No mineral spirits are allowed in this studio and all cleaning is accomplished with common household products, mainly Windex and vegetable oil.

 Located on the lower level of the Studio Building, the Clay Studio houses 6 electric Brent C wheels and one Lockerbie kick wheel.
 It has 3 Skut electric kilns able to fire to cone 10 and a wood-fire raku kiln.
 The studio also features a Peter Pugger pugmill, North Star Slab Roller and Extruder.

 There is a selection of tools for throwing and handbuilding in addition to a glazing station.

 Any type of clay may be used by renters and instructors, but we recommend low fire red, raku, buff stoneware, or porcelain.
 Please check with the Studio Facilitator before bringing other types of clay into the studio.